-Variables are used to hold values or references to objects which change while the macro runs.
+Variables hold values or references to objects that change while the macro runs.
 Variables come in 3 varieties, Public, Private and Dim.

-The correct approach in Module1 is this (The Public variable is declared before any subs or functions):
+The correct approach would be: (The Public variable is declared before any subs or functions):

 As it is a Public variable, we can use and change the variable from any module (of any type) in the workbook.
 Look at this example code below, which could run from Module2: